ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 Smalltalk's development environment is a persistent image of objects, where you can test sending messages in a Workspace or inspect an object's class and methods on the fly.
 This means that if you're unsure about what messages an object supports, you can literally ask the object or its class at runtime.
-The system can list an object's method selectors or let you browse its class hierarchy.
+The system can list an object's method selectors or browse its class hierarchy.
 This introspective capability (made possible because everything is alive in the image) gives you a form of "live documentation."
 A Smalltalk system is an ecosystem of live objects.
 You can query the running program directly, rather than rely solely on static type information.